amadeopujalte/DnD-Combat-Helper/README.md

 ## 🚧 Development Status

 The tool is currently in an active **development phase**, and already supports:
 - ✅ Creating and running a full combat sequence
 - ✅ Viewing monster stats during their respective turns
 - ✅ Adding player characters to the initiative tracker
 - ✅ Editing combat table entries (name, HP, AC, etc.)
+- ✅ Creating and saving homebrew monsters

 ---

 ## 🧩 Coming Soon
 Planned features include:

-- 🧪 Creating and saving homebrew monsters
 - 🎲 Virtual dices (that can be used for regular rolls or to automatically add attack bonuses and do the damage for you!)
 - 🎨 Visual and UX improvements to make the tool more user-friendly